clk-project/clk/README.md

 Click-project makes it *easy* and fun for ***you*** to create *awesome* command line interfaces!

-For now, if is focused on creating command line interfaces composed of several groups of commands.

-groups of commands are quite classical these days, when you see
-- git commit argments>
-- valt read secret>
-- nomad alloc stop argment
-- consul info
-- ipfs files stat cid>
-- kbctl attach -t -i argment>
-- and likel man more similar tools

-The common aspect of those command line tools is that they all have subcommands. clk is meant to create such kind of command line tools, with all the bells and whistle that make a command line interface great.

 With click-project, you can turn your scripts into a powerful cli without pain and get instant access to stuff like: